 - Promotion: This aspect of the Approach is utilized to market a unified, quality image of the business district as the center of activities, goods and services.

 - Design: Capitalizing on the downtown’s unique physical assets and heritage, design activities such as building rehabilitations, utilization of preservation-based tools and ordinances and effective planning practices help to create an active district and maintain its authenticity.

 - Economic Vitality: In this area, a targeted program is developed to identify new market opportunities for the commercial district, find new uses for historic commercial buildings, and stimulate investment in property.

 Today, there are 89 official Texas Main Street communities all across Texas that range in population from 2,000 to more than 300,000.
 Cumulatively, designated Texas Main Street communities have reported significant reinvestment into their historic downtowns:

-Additionally, Main Street cities have added about 35,000 jobs and 8,700 new small businesses to the Texas economy.
+Additionally, Main Street cities have added more than 35,000 jobs and 8,900 small businesses to the Texas economy.

 These reinvestments show the significant economic development impact from historic preservation.
 TMSP staff work hand-in-hand with designated communities to help them achieve their goals.

 There are thousands of participating Main Street communities all across the nation in 44 states.
 More information about the nationwide effort can be found at the website of the National Main Street Center.
 The national center is a subsidiary of the National Trust for Historic Preservation.